 As one official fuel-economy guide states, “[FCVs] generate much less GHGs than conventional gasoline and diesel vehicles.”

 To the left of this sentence is a graph from the very source that GCR cites when GCR falsely says that FCEVs are worse than gasoline cars in well to wheels GHG emissions.
 In fact, the chart from GCR’s source shows FCEVs are the #1 green vehicle technology wells to wheels with all five types of energy generation for FCEVs beating grid electricity for BEVs on their high end.
-How can GCR be trusted when he says the exact opposite thing that the source he provides shows?
-I think it’s a smarter bet to trust the DOE source John provides which supports what RMP has told you: FCEVs are the #1 wells to wheels GHG technology on the planet earth.
+How can GCR be trusted when they write the exact opposite thing compared to the source they cite?
+I think it’s a smarter bet to trust the DOE source GCR provides which supports what RMP has told you: FCEVs are the #1 wells to wheels GHG technology on the planet earth.
 Anyone who took a minute to open the source GCR linked to knows it’s dishonest reporting.

 Another serious hurdle is that Hydrogen fueling stations are expensive to install, and probably not viable without public financing.